ZER0/Rocketeer/README.md

 Rocketeer
 =========

-Rocketeer is an Sublime Text 2 plugin for Add-on SDK.
+Rocketeer is an Sublime Text 2 plugin for the Firefox Add-on SDK.
-At the moment it's only provide a simple autocompletition for modules when a module's id is typed in a `require` statement, the idea is extending with different features.
+At the moment it only provides simple autocompletion for modules when a module's id is typed in a `require` statement.
+In the future we will be adding more features including snippets.

-In order to make it works, sets the Add-on SDK path in the preferences.
+In order to make it work you need to set the Add-on SDK path in the preferences.

-Package Control supports is coming.
+Package Control support is coming.